Image

 Engagement Level: The engagement for this phase of the project is at the "involve" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation.
 This means that we will work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.

-Feb 24 - Mar 29, 2026: Residents and businesses will be invited to learn more about the proposed budget and provide feedback through:
+Feb 24 - Mar 29, 2026: Residents and businesses were invited to learn more about the proposed budget and provide feedback through:

 Engagement Level: The engagement for this phase of the project is at the "consult" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation.
 This means that we will obtain public feedback on analysis, alternatives and/or decisions.